Why is materialism keeping you from being happier? Because once you fix your anxiety by buying extra stuff, you enter a

-While the first example of Kelly is a rather extreme example of countering materialism, this article contains plenty of inspiring ways to fight materialism that you can learn from.
-In the end, it's up to you to decide how much possessions you need and want, and at what are you happy with what you already have.
-I want to show you how to get to that happy place.
+This article contains ways to fight materialism based on real examples.
+It’s up to you to decide how many possessions you need and want.
+At what are you happy with what you already have?
+This article will show you how to get to that happy place.

 - Materialism definition